ivar1033/mytest/README.md

 # My Test Deployment ( Assignemnt Number 2 )

+This is the assignment number 2.
 Steps to run the automation

 * Make sure Terraform and Ansible is installed in the system if not follow steps below.